Processes

 When the input file name is specified by using the name

-are allowed to use other input values as variables in the file name string.
+option or a string literal, you can also use other input values as variables in the file name string.
 For example:

 process simpleCount {